 The coinsurance penalty is the amount of money business owners need to pay when the cost of claims exceeds their insurance policy limit.
 Having an adequate policy limit will prevent unexpected financial loss in case of catastrophic claims.

 Running a business at home doesn’t remove the risks that come with your business.
-Damage and liability risks that come with home-based businesses are not covered by homeowners’ or renter’s insurance.
-The type of insurance coverage home-based entrepreneurs must get depends on the type of their business.
+In the same way, damage and liability risks that come with home-based businesses are not covered by homeowner’s or renter’s insurance.
+In addition, the type of insurance coverage home-based entrepreneurs must get depends on the type of their business.
 Most home-based businesses need the following insurance: